Tuesday, July 31, 2012

 Review

 Unlike the original Tim Burton/Joel Schumacher series, BATMAN BEGINS has a sense of realism.
 Director Christopher Nolan's interpretation of the titular character is dark and spine-tingling.
 It seemed disturbing and brutal, whereas the last two Batman films were comical and suitable for young people.
 How intriguing that the director uses a dark colour scheme in his sets accompanied by a soundtrack by James Newton Howard and Hans Zimmer?
 Cillian Murphy, Morgan Freeman, Michael Caine, Liam Neeson and Gary Oldman were exceptional actors.
-Christian Bale's performance as Batman has flawlessly suited him.
-It is made apparent he displays heroism and physical form that is crucial for the dark knight.
+Christian Bale's performance as Batman flawlessly suited him.
+It is made apparent he displays heroism and physical form, which is crucial for the dark knight.

 Star rating: (4/5) Good Movie